 CARE AND MAINTENANCE OF COOKING GRATES

 Char-Griller genuinely cares about our consumers and the life of our grills!
 Moisture is the nemesis of raw metal.
-This is why it is so important to go through the entire Seasoning Process providing a protective Polymer Coating to all the steel and cast iron parts to your grill.
-Keep in mind, Seasoning is not a one-time event but an on-going process.
+This is why it is so important to go through the entire seasoning process providing a protective coating to all the steel and cast iron parts to your grill.
+Keep in mind, seasoning is not a one-time event but an on-going process.
 It will dissipate with time and use.
-To Season your grill and grates: (Video Link Below)
+To season your grill and grates: (Video Link Below)

 - Coat the interior hood, body, and cooking grates with 100% oil (Vegetable Oil, Olive Oil, Flax Seed Oil, or Shortening).